-What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital\ Covered services include mental health care services that For days 1-7, you pay a \$200 require a hospital stay. copayment each day for each Medicare-covered inpatient You get up to 190 days of Medicare-covered inpatient psychiatric hospital stay. psychiatric hospital care in a lifetime.
-Please keep in mind that the number of covered lifetime hospitalization days never For days 8-90, there is no resets.
-For example, if Medicare previously paid for you to coinsurance, copayment, or stay in an inpatient psychiatric hospital for 100 days, then deductible for each Medicarecovered inpatient psychiatric your plan will only pay for up to 90 days of a future stay.
-The 190-day limit does not apply to inpatient mental health hospital stay. services provided in a psychiatric unit of a general hospital.
-For inpatient mental health Except in an emergency, your provider must tell us that you care, the cost sharing are going to be admitted to the hospital. described above applies each time you are admitted to the Mental health services are managed by Providence Health hospital.
-Cost sharing is Assurance.
-Providence Health Assurance must be contacted charged for each inpatient for authorizations. stay.
-A transfer to a separate \This service may require prior authorization.
-See Section 2.1 facility type is considered a of this chapter for details.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+You get up to 190 days of Medicarecovered inpatient psychiatric hospital care in a lifetime.
+Please keep in mind that the number of covered lifetime hospitalization days never resets.
+For example, if Medicare previously paid for you to stay in an inpatient psychiatric hospital for 100 days, then your plan will only pay for up to 90 days of a future stay.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+Except in an emergency, your provider must tell us that you are going to be admitted to the hospital.
+Mental health services are managed by Providence Health Assurance.
+Whether you stay in-network or use your POS benefit, Providence Health Assurance must be contacted for authorizations.
+This service may require prior authorization.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay\

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-\This service may require prior authorization.
 See Section 2.1 of this chapter for details.
+For days 1-6, you pay a \$275 copayment each day for each Medicare-covered inpatient psychiatric hospital stay.
+For days 7-90, there is no coinsurance, copayment, or deductible for each Medicare-covered inpatient psychiatric hospital stay.
+For inpatient mental health care, the cost sharing described above applies each time you are admitted to the hospital.
+Cost sharing is charged for each inpatient stay.
+A transfer to a separate facility type is considered a new admission.
+Medicare hospital benefit periods do not apply.
+30% of the total cost for each Medicare-covered inpatient psychiatric hospital stay when using your POS benefit.

+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy This services may require prior authorization.
+See Section 2.1 of this chapter for details.
 The services and supplies listed to the left will continue to be covered at the cost sharing described in their respective sections of this medical benefits chart.
 For example, physical therapy will be covered at the cost-sharing amount under "Outpatient rehabilitation services."
+The services and supplies listed to the left will continue to be covered at the POS cost sharing described in their respective sections of this medical benefits chart.
+For example, physical therapy will be covered at the POS cost-sharing amount under "Outpatient rehabilitation services."